 As an accredited member of the Higher Learning Commission (HLC), OKWU adheres to their requirements for transparency and student outcomes.
 Currently, the EPP utilizes the www.okwu.edu web page to inform the public.
+The EPP posts their CAEP Annual Measures on the OKWU Disclosures website as well.
 Feedback from the public is solicited through the web page and the accessibility of the EPP administration and faculty.